DUNE/ND_Production/nersc/run-tms-reco/README.md

 The command must be executed from the same directory as this README (`ND_Production/nersc/run-tms-reco`).
 It will launch the container and run `install_tms_reco.sh`.
 This script clones the dune-tms repository, checksout a particular tag of that repository, sets up the necessary environment via cvmfs and calls `make`.
 It will then exit the container.

-Note that the installation script and job script both assume the following version of edepsim:
+Note that the installation script and job script both assume the following version of `edep-sim`:

 ```
 edepsim v3_2_0 -f Linux64bit+3.10-2.17 -q e20:prof